Anything Still Goes

 The other common theme in these introductions is how much I am blown away by the fact that this generation of peace-loving hippies is now in charge and even worse than the people they loved to send up.
 It's then fascinating to see when they reference even older generations with the same realization.

 Take for example the opening to this show.
 They started with the Chevy fall, then went into Elliott Gould’s opening the show with a cover of the song, Anything Goes.
 40 years ago this was a 40-year-old song which listening to the lyrics for the first time is mainly a song where an old person is griping about the new generations and how they have everything all mixed up and don't care because Anything Goes.

 It's so weird to now hear them gripe about Millennials.
 Luckily I'm a Gen Xer that's just been left alone to fend for myself.
 I don't think my generation will ever get to run the show.

 Speaking of shows, here's what else happened in this episode as I give you...

 The Wicker Breakdown:

-- Next, was a sketch about a poker game between Dan Aykroyd who was playing a rich southerner and Chevy Chase who played a European with a crazy language with Gould as his interpreter and the two take advantage of Aykroyd's southern charm and rob him blind.
+Next, was a sketch about a poker game between Dan Aykroyd who was playing a wealthy southerner and Chevy Chase who played a European with a crazy language with Gould as his interpreter and the two take advantage of Aykroyd's southern charm and rob him blind.

-- This was followed by a Star Trek parody that went on for a real long time where The Enterprise was being trailed by an old car with a Network Executive that boards the ship and cancels the show.
+This was followed by a Star Trek parody that went on for a really long time where The Enterprise was being trailed by an old car with a Network Executive that boards the ship and cancels the show.

 Here are my top three.
 First, I liked the Shirley Temple in Ghana sketch because it was pretty random and fun.
 Next, the Star Trek scene was a bit of a classic that got a chuckle out of me.
 Finally, who doesn't like to see boobs on network TV!!!